hyj55/MM-algorithm/README.md

 ## Usage <a name="useage"></a>
 The package contains two parts as mentioned above, MM_algorithm and Data_generation.
+Some general informations are listed, detailed usage with examples are provided in **Example**.

 ### Class MM_algorithm <a name="mm_alg"></a>
 The list of functions with their corresponding inputs & outputs in ***Class MM_algorithm*** for consultation.